What is Cub Scouts?

 Can I bring siblings to Scouting events?

-My son has some behavior problems, what do I need to do?
+My son is occasionally disruptive in certain situations, what do I need to do?

 You are responsible for the supervision of your children at Cub Scout events.
-Simply be prepared to step in to help him participate constructively or take him home, if necessary.
+Simply be prepared to step in to help him participate constructively, step away from the activity for a few minutes to reset, or take him home, if necessary.

 We have calendar conflicts, can we still participate?